Aktualizacja Weblate

 sudo -u postgres createdb -E UTF8 -O weblate weblate

-1. Adjust your settings.py to use PostgreSQL as a database.
+1. Adjust your settings.py to use PostgreSQL as database.

 2. Migrate the schema in the PostgreSQL database: